-- Undergraduate projects in Yugoslavia and Guyana, including a Raleigh International Expedition in South America;
+I have been at LSHTM since September 2014.
+Early experiences before that included: - Projects in Yugoslavia and Guyana, including a Raleigh International Expedition in South America;

-- A year out of medical school in India: in and around Delhi leading projects on urban slum health and hospital waste; doing my first RCT in a Calcutta street clinic;
+- A year out of medical school in India: in and around Delhi leading a Royal Geographical Society project on health in urban slums and a EHA project on hospital waste; doing my first RCT in a Calcutta street clinic;

 - Post-qualification work in Serbia, Bosnia and in the UK.

 I initially trained in paediatrics in Plymouth and London.
-After gaining MRCPCH in 2001 I left the NHS in 2003 to volunteer for a year as a paediatric registrar/honorary clinical lecturer at the College of Medicine, Malawi.
+After passing my MRCPCH (Memebership of Royal College of Paediatrics & Child Health) exams in 2001, I left the NHS in 2003 to volunteer for a year as a paediatric registrar/honorary clinical lecturer at the College of Medicine, Malawi.
 Most of that life-changing year I spent on “MOYO” ward of Queen's Hospital, Blantyre, one of Africa’s biggest and busiest nutritional rehabilitation units.
 Following a 2004-5 LSHTM MSc (PHDC) I returned to Malawi from 2005-8, again combining clinical work, teaching and this time my PhD research into "Improving the Treatment of Severe Acute Malnutrition in Childhood"

 - NIHR Academic Clinical Lecturer at the UCL International Disability Reserach Centre

-With my current focus on global health I no longer practice in the UK but remain on the GMC register (registered but without licence to practice)
+With my current focus on global health I no longer practice in the UK but remain on the GMC register (registered but without licence to practice).
+I am on the Association for Nutrition Register as a registered nutritionist (RNutr),

 Affiliations